duongdanghung20/bio-ai-project/README.md

     * Car Racing
     * Humanoid
 * The first game was programmed using pygame, while the others use the environments provided by Open-AI Gym Library.
+* All the environments were tested using NEAT algorithm provided by neat-python library.
+Whereas the Snake-Xenzia game is also tested by developing Evolutionary Algorithm and Neural Networks from scratch.

 ## Credits
 | Student name       | Matriculation Number    | GitHub account                                      |